zakariaGatter/zshing/README.md

     | |             |         Local is for local plugins
     | |             |         leave it empty to take github as default
     | |             |
-    | |             `- BRANCH: use any branch you like, leave it empty tp take Master as default
+    | |             `- BRANCH: use any branch you like, leave it empty to take Master as default
     | |
     | `- REPO: repo name can be as above or as a plugin dir, ex: ($HOME/path/to/plugin)
     |